rdk/p2rank/misc/tutorials/training-tutorial.md

 * `FasterForest2`: uses new experimental method

 From the experience it seems that most useful are the methods used by `FastRandomForest` and `FasterForest`.

+When running more train/eval iterations (using `-loop 10` param), average importances will be calculated.
+Using more trees leads to more stable results (`-rf_trees 200`).